Pratham083/Marble-Racing-Game/README.md

 ## Play the Demo

-You can play the demo of our game at [insert link here]
+You can play the demo of our game on our itch.io page [here](https://ghost-collision.itch.io/marble-racing-prototype)

 ## Install and Run